Subic rape case: Acquittal

 In May 2008, Court of Appeals Justice Celia Librea-Leagogo, the senior member of the division, did not sign the Dizon ponencia and asked for two months to review the case.
 Dizon was the junior justice of the division at the time.
 Leagogo was "meticulous" about the Dizon draft and she allegedly feared that this might go against public opinion and the Court of Appeals might be the subject of criticism.
 Surprisingly, even before Dizon retired, Leagogo recused herself from handling the case, saying that she was a friend of one of Smith's lawyers.
 The justices who talked to Manila Times said they agreed with Dizon's draft ruling, but unfortunately, they added, he ran out of time.
 He was not able to hand down the ruling before reaching the mandatory retirement age of 70.

-These developments delayed the signing of the draft decision and forced the 17th Division to look for other members.
-Meanwhile, time had run out for Dizon, as he was reaching retirement age.
+These developments delayed the signing of the draft decision and forced the 17th Division to look to other members.

 The case was raffled anew, with Associate Justice Juan Enriquez coming in as the new member of the court's Special Division.
 Enriquez, however, took the tack the others had taken for the same reason that one of Smith's counsels was his friend.
 He was replaced by Justice Hakim Abdulwahid.
 With the subsequent raffle of the case, the new ponente replacing Dizon was Zenarosa, with Justices Mariano del Castillo and Apolinario Bruselas as members.
 Several appellate court justices who talked to Manila Times on condition of anonymity said that most of them support the acquittal of Smith on the basis of the Dizon's draft.

-The justices said they have seen several lapses in the conviction made by Makati Regional Trial Court Judge Benjamin Pozon.

-Their statements on the Dizon paper were confided to Manila Times by the Court of Appeals justices even before the March 12, 2009 affidavit of desistance manifested by Suzette to the appellate court.

 The Manila Time source said that the current ponente of the case, Justice Monina Arevalo-Zenarosa vowed to issue her ruling before her retirement in August 2009.